-- Keeping all the lies straight starts to get exhausting, and the unfaithful spouse often worries about being caught.
+- This is the when trying to keep all the lies straight starts to get exhausting.
+The unfaithful spouse often worries about being caught.

 - The married person pulls further and further away emotionally from their spouse at home.
 That spouse may recognize this, but dismiss its importance or reason.

-- The ‘affair fog’ of delusion grows as they think the affair partner is meeting all their needs at this stage, while they simultaneously overlook obvious flaws and negative qualities about the affair partner.
+- The ‘affair fog’ grows as they think the affair partner is meeting all their needs.
+Affair partners usually overlook obvious flaws and negative qualities about each other.

-- Their excitement at this stage, is often greater than their fear of being caught, as the affair grows and more risks are taken to further the thrill.
+- Their excitement is often greater than their fear of being caught.
+More risks are taken to further the thrill.

-- Their secret up until now, has bonded them together, as they shut out the world during their stolen moments of pleasure with each other.
-Those moments could be sexual or just emotionally intimate encounters.
+- Their secret up until now, has bonded them together.
+Those secret moments could be sexual, or just emotionally intimate encounters.

 This stage of the affair, where they are feeling “in-love”, usually lasts between 6 -18 months.
 Yet, sometimes as long as 3 years, according to Denise Bartell, PhD, a psychologist at the University of Wisconsin, Green Bay.

 “But the relationship and excitement of the affair

 eventually slow down, usually within 6-12 months”.